hyphacoop/handbook/coronavirus.md

 ## Business Continuity

-Ontario has [declared](https://news.ontario.ca/opo/en/2020/03/ontario-enacts-declaration-of-emergency-to-protect-the-public.html) (March 17) and [extended](https://news.ontario.ca/opo/en/2020/03/ontario-extends-emergency-declaration-to-stop-the-spread-of-covid-19.html) (March 30), [twice](https://news.ontario.ca/opo/en/2020/04/ontario-extends-declaration-of-emergency-to-continue-the-fight-against-covid-19) (April 14) a **Declaration of a provincial emergency** and associated emergency measures, including the closure of non-essential workplaces and restrictions on social gathering, until **May 12**.
+Ontario has [declared](https://news.ontario.ca/opo/en/2020/03/ontario-enacts-declaration-of-emergency-to-protect-the-public.html) (March 17) and [extended](https://news.ontario.ca/opo/en/2020/03/ontario-extends-emergency-declaration-to-stop-the-spread-of-covid-19.html) (March 30), [twice](https://news.ontario.ca/opo/en/2020/04/ontario-extends-declaration-of-emergency-to-continue-the-fight-against-covid-19) (April 14), [thrice](https://news.ontario.ca/opo/en/2020/05/ontario-extends-emergency-orders-to-keep-people-safe.html) (May 19) a **Declaration of a provincial emergency** and associated emergency measures, including the closure of non-essential workplaces and restrictions on social gathering, until **May 29**.

 Are we considered an [**essential workplace**](https://www.ontario.ca/page/list-essential-workplaces)? **No**, though we do not maintain a physical workplace.
 The closest business [listed by the province of Ontario](https://www.ontario.ca/page/list-essential-workplaces#section-5) is "17.
 Information Technology (IT) services" Regardless, the province explicitly indicates "teleworking and online commerce are permitted at all times for all businesses."

+The Province has released [A framework for reopening our province](https://www.ontario.ca/page/framework-reopening-our-province?_ga=2.214603412.2031385203.1590009009-79856860.1590009009) (April 27) which describes three stages to gradually reopen all workplaces and public spaces.

 ### Risks and Maintaining Critical Processes